-- Provide public awareness and outreach to current residents, developers, and prospective homebuyers on flood hazards and sea level rise and climate change risks, flood reduction and adaptation measures, as well as saltwater intrusion and water supply concerns.
-Prospective buyers should be made aware if there are buying into sea level rise inundation and storm surge areas, potential flood insurance implications, and the Town's flood reduction and adaptation policies. - Strive to implement Mitigation Action #14 set forth in the 2015 Kent County Hazard Mitigation Plan, Locally Specific Mitigation Actions, to improve public outreach and communication efforts regarding hazard mitigation.
-See Appendix D.
+Provide public awareness and outreach to current residents, developers, and prospective homebuyers on flood hazards and sea level rise and climate change risks, flood reduction and adaption measures, as well as saltwater intrusion and water supply concerns.
+Prospective buyers should be made aware if there are buying into sea level rise inundation and storm surge areas, potential flood insurance implications, and the Town's flood reduction and adaption policies.

+• Implement Mitigation Actions 14 set forth in the 2015 Kent County Hazard Mitigation Plan.